tezferguson/xpm-image-seo-plugin/readme.txt

    - Choose the zip file and click "Install Now"
    - Activate the plugin

-2. **Configure API Key:**
+2. **Configure Settings:**
    - Go to Settings > XPM Image SEO
-   - Enter your OpenAI API key
+   - Enter your OpenAI API key (for alt text generation)
+   - Configure optimization and duplicator settings
    - Save settings

 3. **Start Using:**
-   - For existing images: Go to Media > Bulk Alt Text Update
+   - **Alt Text:** Go to Media > Bulk Alt Text Update for existing images
+   - **Optimization:** Go to Media > Image Optimizer for bulk optimization
+   - **Duplication:** Look for "Duplicate" links in your Posts/Pages lists
-   - For new uploads: Enable auto-generation in settings
+   - **Auto-processing:** Enable auto-generation and optimization in settings

 == Frequently Asked Questions ==

 = Do I need an OpenAI API key? =

-Yes, this plugin requires an OpenAI API key to function.
-You can get one from https://platform.openai.com/api-keys.
-Make sure you have sufficient credits in your OpenAI account.
+The OpenAI API key is only required for AI-powered alt text generation.
+The image optimization, lazy loading, and post duplication features work independently without an API key.

-= How much does it cost to use? =
+= How much does the OpenAI integration cost? =

 The plugin uses OpenAI's GPT-4o-mini model, which is very cost-effective.
-Typical costs are around $0.001-0.003 per image, depending on image complexity.
+Typical costs are around $0.001-0.003 per image.
 For example, processing 1000 images might cost $1-3 USD.

+= Does the post duplicator work with Elementor? =

+Yes!
+The post duplicator has full Elementor support and will duplicate all page designs, widgets, settings, and custom CSS perfectly.
+It also supports other page builders like Beaver Builder, Divi, and Visual Composer.

-= Can I customize how the alt text is generated? =
+= Can I duplicate WooCommerce products? =

 Absolutely!
-You can provide a custom prompt in the plugin settings to tailor the AI's output to your specific needs, brand voice, or industry requirements.
+The duplicator works with all post types including WooCommerce products, custom post types, and preserves all custom fields and metadata.

+= Will duplication affect my SEO? =

+All duplicated content is created as drafts by default, so it won't affect your SEO until you publish it.
+You can then edit the content to make it unique before publishing.

-= Does it work with existing images? =
+= Does it work with custom fields and ACF? =

+Yes, the duplicator fully supports Advanced Custom Fields (ACF), Meta Box, Custom Fields Suite, and other custom field plugins.
+All field data is preserved during duplication.

+= Can I customize how duplication works? =

 Yes!
-The bulk update tool scans your entire media library for images without alt text and allows you to process them in batches with real-time progress tracking.

-= Is it safe for my website? =

-Yes, the plugin includes comprehensive security measures, rate limiting, and error handling.
-All API calls are made securely, and your images are processed through OpenAI's secure API.
+You can configure the default status (draft/pending/private), author assignment, title suffix, and enable/disable the feature entirely in the settings.

 = Will it slow down my website? =

-No, the plugin processes images in the background and includes rate limiting to prevent server overload.
-The bulk update tool processes images one at a time to maintain site performance.
+No, all processing happens in the background with proper rate limiting.
+The lazy loading feature actually improves your site's performance by reducing initial page load times.

 = What image formats are supported? =

-The plugin works with all standard WordPress image formats (JPEG, PNG, GIF, WebP) that are supported by OpenAI's Vision API.
+The plugin works with all standard WordPress image formats (JPEG, PNG, GIF, WebP) for optimization and alt text generation.

-= Can I review alt text before it's applied? =
+= Can I review duplicated content before it goes live? =

-While the plugin applies alt text automatically, all changes are logged in the bulk update interface.
-You can always manually edit alt text in your WordPress media library after generation.

-= Does it work with multilingual sites? =

-The plugin interface supports translation, and you can customize prompts to generate alt text in different languages by specifying the language in your custom prompt.
+Yes, all duplicated posts are created as drafts by default, giving you full control over when and if they're published.

 == Screenshots ==

-1. **Settings Page** - Configure your OpenAI API key and customize generation behavior
+1. **Settings Page** - Configure AI alt text, optimization, lazy loading, and duplicator settings
 2. **Bulk Update Interface** - Scan and process multiple images with progress tracking
-3. **Real-time Progress** - Monitor the bulk update process with detailed logging
+3. **Image Optimizer** - Compress and optimize images with detailed statistics
-4. **Image Preview Grid** - See which images will be processed before starting
-5. **Successful Results** - View generated alt text and processing statistics
+4. **Post Duplication** - Duplicate any post type with a single click
+5. **Elementor Support** - Perfect duplication of complex Elementor designs
+6. **Media Library Integration** - Enhanced media library with optimization status
+7. **Dashboard Widget** - Overview of all XPM features and statistics

 == Changelog ==

+= 1.1.0 =
+* **NEW:** Complete post/page duplicator with full Elementor support
+* **NEW:** Bulk post duplication with progress tracking
+* **NEW:** Support for all post types and custom fields
+* **NEW:** Advanced Custom Fields (ACF) duplication support
+* **NEW:** Configurable duplication settings and permissions
+* **IMPROVED:** Enhanced dashboard widget with duplication statistics
+* **IMPROVED:** Better admin interface with organized tabs
+* **IMPROVED:** Comprehensive page builder support (Elementor, Divi, Beaver Builder)
+* **FIXED:** Various minor bugs and performance improvements

 = 1.0.0 =
 * Initial release by Xploited Media
 * AI-powered alt text generation using OpenAI GPT-4o-mini
+* Advanced image optimization with WebP support
+* Lazy loading with customizable effects
 * Bulk update tool with progress tracking
+* Smart keyword integration for SEO
 * Customizable prompts for tailored output
 * Automatic generation for new uploads
 * Comprehensive error handling and logging
-* SEO and accessibility optimized descriptions
 * Rate limiting to prevent API overuse
 * Responsive admin interface
 * Security measures and input validation

 == Upgrade Notice ==

+= 1.1.0 =
+Major update adds powerful post/page duplication with full Elementor support!
+Configure the new duplicator settings in Settings > XPM Image SEO > Post Duplicator tab.

 = 1.0.0 =
 Welcome to XPM Image SEO!
 Configure your OpenAI API key in Settings > XPM Image SEO to start generating SEO-optimized alt text for your images.

+== Post Duplicator Features ==

+**🎨 Full Page Builder Support:**
+* **Elementor** - Complete duplication of designs, widgets, settings, and custom CSS
+* **Beaver Builder** - All modules and layout settings preserved
+* **Divi Builder** - Page builder content and configurations duplicated
+* **Visual Composer** - All VC elements and settings maintained
+* **Gutenberg** - Block content and metadata preserved

+**🔌 Plugin Compatibility:**
+* **Advanced Custom Fields (ACF)** - All field types and values duplicated
+* **Meta Box** - Custom fields and metadata preserved
+* **Custom Fields Suite** - Field data maintained during duplication
+* **Yoast SEO** - SEO settings and focus keywords duplicated
+* **RankMath** - SEO data and configurations preserved
+* **WooCommerce** - Product data, variations, and settings duplicated

+**⚡ Smart Features:**
+* **Bulk Duplication** - Select multiple posts and duplicate them all at once
+* **Unique Titles** - Automatically generates unique titles with customizable suffixes
+* **Permission Control** - Respects user capabilities and post type permissions
+* **Safe Defaults** - All duplicates created as drafts for review
+* **Progress Tracking** - Real-time feedback during bulk operations
+* **Error Handling** - Comprehensive error reporting and recovery

+**🎯 Use Cases:**
+* **Template Creation** - Duplicate complex pages to use as templates
+* **Content Variations** - Create similar content with different focuses
+* **A/B Testing** - Duplicate pages for testing different designs
+* **Staging Content** - Create draft versions for review and editing
+* **Multi-language Sites** - Duplicate content for translation
+* **Client Work** - Quickly replicate successful page designs

 == Developer Information ==